forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

-## Public Suggestions, Advices and Thoughts
+## Public Advice, Suggestions and Thoughts
 Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.
 But no reason to panic neither, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 Time to act mindfully and work together.

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that your cloth start smelling , would correspond to a probability of a few percentages to get infected.
-Keeping the smoke model in mind, makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travels to the next floor.
+Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 - Wear a mask in indoor places where infectious people can be.
-The longer you stay, the more people there are and the less ventilation there is, the more important, since the infection risk increases with the amount of indoor air breathed.
+The longer you stay, the more people there are and the less ventilation there is, the more important since the infection risk increases with the amount of indoor air breathed.
 Or best avoid crowded indoor spaces entirely.

-    Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
+    Reuse the mask, but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
 From time to time you should change it or wash it very well - there's more than Sars-Cov-2, don't forget that!

 - Distancing reduces infection risk.

 - Outside is safe,  if distance is kept.
-However beware the corridor and stairwell.
+However, beware of the corridor and stairwell.
 Limit or ideally avoid public transport and crowded cars.
-Ideally walk or cycle directly from home.
+Ideally, walk or cycle directly from home.
 Taking into consideration, that most people especially children will and should go outside right where they live, it is polite to make limited usage of cars for leisure in cities - it is nicer and safer with light traffic.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
-If possibly  infected, always ventilate your room before opening the door of your room and your flat.
+If possibly  infected, always ventilate your room before opening the door of your room or flat.
 [Ventilation](#ventilation) has been shown to be effective.

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
-In dry air both dust and viruses stay longer in the air.
+In dry air, both dust and viruses stay longer in the air.

 - Keep proper hygiene.
 Especially wash your hands well with a lot of soap after toilet.
   Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
    * avoiding a common cold or flu is important, because Covid-19 can be somewhat similar.
-This means quarantine for you and your close contacts and figuring out all the people you could have infected and informing them.
+This means quarantine for you and your close contacts and figuring out all the people you could have infected and informe them.

   But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

 - Public Transport:
      * Ventilation is key in public transport.
 If possible open the windows at least from time to time, this works well thanks to the outside airflow.
 Always to max, turn off in tunnels and never put on circulation.
-Consider a wearing a mask, especially if crowded and not well/unclear ventilated.
+Consider wearing a mask, especially if crowded and not well/unclear ventilated.
      * If there are old toilets, that go to the rails, don't use them, _never_ use to shit!

 -  Observe your body, write down the observations and if possible measure: Measure your temperature several times every day and best in the same situations and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
-Keep in mind that the temperature varies over the course of a day and with the activities performed.
+Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements. <br>
     It is crucial to measure the temperature accurately since many people have only a slightly increased temperature, which doesn't "meet the definition of fever", see [Covid-19](#covid).
 Your temperature if measured on the forehead may go from a typical 35.5 to 36.5 degree.
-Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
+Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colorspace of Bayesian statistics.
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport